vinitkumar/vinitkumar.github.com/_posts/2013-06-21-This-Could-Be-Some-Plan.md

 tags: [projects]
 ---

-I recently read a blog by Jeff Adwood that there is no such people as Rockstar programmer.
-These are people who could write cleaner code, refactor faster than anyone else, write a lot of tested code and methodology.
+I recently read a blog by Jeff Adwood that there is no such people as Rockstar programmer.These are people who could write cleaner code, refactor faster than anyone else, write a lot of tested code and methodology.
 This means each of one has a scope to get better as a developer.

 I am in my first software development job and there is a lot of scope for me to improve and get better.